What’s the difference between a press release, a blog, and a social post?

 With billions of users scrolling through their social media feeds, it’s important for organisations to invest time and energy into joining the conversation and increasing their online presence.

-A company’s social media profile should provide followers with an insight into the firm’s soul, provide exciting behind-the-scenes developments from company HQ, demonstrate industry knowledge, and commentate on breaking news within its sector.
+A company’s social media profile should offer followers an insight into the firm’s soul, provide exciting behind-the-scenes developments from company HQ, demonstrate industry knowledge, and commentate on breaking news within its sector.

 Try to keep your posts short and sweet, paired with attention-grabbing images to stop scrollers in their tracks.